theroshanron/facebook_ads_marketing_mastery/facebook_engagement.md

   - What is getting the most Views
   - What topics are the most relevant to the audience
   - How long are your best performing videos
+  - Always split test the headlines, thumbnails and CTA

 ## Great use of Facebook Ads
 - To find new clients with traffic objective campaign where creatives have carousel and one video in it